nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 			<td>The specialty or department responsible for the patient at the time of discharge</td>
 			<td>0 to 1</td>
 			<td>required</td>
-			<td>Either the main specialty of the discharging clinician (as held on the Spine Directory Service), or the department from which the patient is discharged.</td>
+			<td>Text for either the main specialty of the discharging clinician (as held on the Spine Directory Service), or the department from which the patient is discharged.
+The specialty is <b>SHOULD</b> populated in the <b>PractitionerRole.specialty</b> FHIR element.</td>
 		</tr>
 		<tr>
 			<td>Discharge location</td>